I watched this chap hanging off the tower of Notre Dame, a stone mason I guess doing some work.

 It may be where I am staying but I have seen police everywhere.
 Cops on motor cycles, police on bicycles.
 There are constant reminders about pickpockets everywhere too.

 So the view - fabulous.
 The next few shots pan from left to right which is east to west I think.
 This shows the huge Gare du Nord.
+Panning west not sure whet the huge cathedral is yet.

 This shows how Paris is low rise, skyscrapers are away from the old city.